kward/shflags/source/1.0/README.txt

 - create tarball
 - md5sum the tarball and sign with gpg
 - update website
-- post to SourceForge and Freshmeat
+- post to code.google.com and Freshmeat

 Write Release Notes
 -------------------